-Ovarian hyperstimulation syndrome or OHSS is a condition arising from the excessive release of the stimulating follicle hormone (FSH) in women undergoing In vitro fertilization (IVF).
+Ovarian hyperstimulation syndrome (OHSS) is a condition arising from the excessive release of the stimulating follicle hormone (FSH) in women undergoing In vitro fertilization (IVF).
 The syndrome refers to a set of symptoms that may occur soon after ovarian stimulation for an IVF cycle and it is one of the long-term side effects of IVF.

 These symptoms can vary widely from mild to severe and result in pain and discomfort.
 OHSS is a potentially dangerous condition that could be fatal to the patient.
 Causes of OHSS include female body characteristics, medications, egg donation, and genetics.

-Doctors at Aastha perform hysteroscopy and AMH blood tests in order to examine pelvic pain and issues with miscarriage in a female.
+Doctors at Aastha Fertility perform hysteroscopy and AMH blood tests to examine pelvic pain and issues with miscarriage in a female.
 Mature follicles are frozen at a proper temperature to make ovaries rest.
 The process is then delayed until the patient’s body is ready for the process again.

 4. Multiple Pregnancy

 Another IVF treatment side effects long-term includes the increased risk that you might deliver more than one infant, known as twins or multiples.
 In addition, IVF with multiple pregnancies is associated with fewer complications compared to providing a singleton.
-Premature delivery, low birth weight, and congenital anomalies are more common in identical twins than in singletons born by IVF.
+Preterm birth or premature delivery, low birth weight, and congenital anomalies are more common in identical twins than in singletons born by IVF.

 5. Ectopic Pregnancy